Operations Management (OM)

 OM 662 Product Dvlpmnt & Tech Mgmnt 3 Credit Hours

-The objective of this course is to provide in-depth knowledge of the frameworks, policies, and issues that arise in the design and development of new products and the management of technology.
-In particular, the integration of new product development and innovative technology management within a supply chain forms the basis of knowledge offered in this course including the set of activities and processes associated with new product introduction and the development of new technologies.
-Topics include the product design and development phases, firm capabilities, product architectures, the make vs. buy decision, supplier involvement, industrial design, design-for-manufacturing, prototyping, and the management of technilogical change.
-Part of the course is project-based and covers modern tools and methods for product design and development.
+The purpose of this course is to provide in-depth knowledge of the frameworks, policies, and issues that arise in the design and development of new products and the management of technology.
+This course emphasizes new product introduction and the development of new technologies to drive positive technological and organizational change.
+Topics include the product design and development phases, firm capabilities, product architectures, the make vs. buy decision, supplier involvement, sustainable design, and the management of technological change.
+Part of the course is project-based and covers modern tools and methods to develop products that are good for business, society, and the environment.
+(F).

 Prerequisite(s): OM 521 or IMSE 580 or EMGT 520